piyush-doke/image-caption-generator/README.md

 Cell Title | Cell Description
 :---: | ---
+Mount Drive | Mounts Google Drive to Google Colab.
+NOTE: Should only be used if working on Google Colab.
-Import Modules | Imports all the required modules.
+Import Libraries | Imports all the required modules.
-Settings | Sets the following parameters: seeds, split fraction, iterations of Bayesian optimization, and epochs for training the CNNs.
-Functions | Defines the following entities: CNN structures, image augmentations, Bayesian optimization algorithm, and evaluation metrics.
-Create Train/Test Sets | Splits the dataset into train and test sets.
-The train set undergoes image augmentation and test set remains unaugmented.
-Hold-out validation is used here.
+Download Train and Validation Data | Downloads training and validation data.
+NOTE: Should only be used if data is not already downloaded.
+Load Image Embeddings | Loads image dataset into memory.
+Load Image Embeddings | Loads caption dataset into memory.
-Preview Samples | Displays samples from the train set.
+Show Training Example | Displays samples from the train set.
-Compare Structures | Trains 6 different CNN structures, each tuned using Bayesian optimization.
-Compares their accuracy, sensitivity, specificity, and precision.
+Prepare Data for Training and Prediction | Preprocesses data for training and prediction.
+Also defines ultility functions required for batch training.
+Defining Model Architecture for Training | Defines the decoder achictecture of the model required for training and making preditions.
+This consisting of an Inceptionv3 to  LSTM bridge module and a network of LSTM cells.
+Load Pre-Trained Weights | Loads any pre-trained weights of the decoder achitecture.
+NOTE: should only be used if training is to be resumed.
+Training Loop | Trains the model.